autopi-io/documentation/docs/core/power_management/_index.md

 We will take a look at example scenarios which will further describe the power cycle of the device.

 #### Hibernating
 The `Hibernating` state is the last effort the device will do in order to preserve your vehicle's battery.
 It will shut off almost all of the functionalities of the AutoPi leaving only one power-cheap component on - a chip that will detect a raise in the battery's voltage so that it can trigger an `On` state.
 This will happen when the vehicle is powered on, so this is the moment the battery will start to charge up again.

-## Example power cycle
+### Walk-through

-Let us now walk through an example power cycle.
+Let us now walk through an example of the power cycle.
 We will begin with the device being unplugged and the vehicle's engine not running.
 If we plug in a device in the vehicle's OBD-II port the following steps will occur:

 1. The device will start booting